The Cockpit for Thinking OS™

 With the cockpit:

-• Every reasoning path is licensed before inception.
+• Every governed action path is licensed before execution.

-• Human and machine operators function under the same sovereign governance.
+• Human and machine operators run under the same enforcement standard, with a sealed record of what was allowed or blocked.

 Multiple Operator Types,